buswinka/bism/README.md

 When at all possible, each model will offer a 2D or 3D implementation, however we will not provide pre-trained model files.

 No Documentation right now.
 In general, you launch a training run through a yaml configuration file.
-Check out bism.train.__main__.py as the starting point for training. bism.config.config.py for the defualt configuration for each approach.
+Check out `bism.train.__main__.py` as the starting point for training. `bism.config.config.py` for the default configuration for each approach.
 This should (hopefully) allow for repeatable training of 3D instance segmentation models of various types.

+This module is under active development so should not be used for anything but research purposes!

 Current Models
 ---------------